mitclass/sdet/README.md

 ## ============================================

 ## What is software testing?
 ### Software Testing is the process of verifying whether we are developing the right product or not and validating whether the developed product is right or not.
+So, software testing is a combination of Verification & Validation.

 ## QA_TESTING:
 ### Manual Testing: To understand QA Manual, we should understand deeply the following things